SAP-archive/sample-yaas-docs-repository/README.md

 6. Read all topics in the [Documentation SDK](https://devportal.yaas.io/tools/) to learn how to manage your documentation, register it in the Dev Portal, submit content for review, and publish.

 ## Usage
 Use the templates to develop your documentation in the YaaS style.
-See the the Dev Portal topic **Tools & Resources** > **Documentation Guidelines** for writing guidelines and Style & Standard requirements.
+See the the Dev Portal topic **Tools & Resources** > **Documentation Guidelines** for writing guidelines and Style & Standards requirements.

 ## License
 By using the templates in this repository, you agree to the terms and conditions of the licensing agreement.
 View the [LICENSE](LICENSE.md) file in the root of this repository for more information.